Why You’re Not Hearing Back: The Truth About Ghost Jobs

 If You’re Still Searching

 Calling the employer can sometimes open doors that online applications can’t.
 Whenever possible, apply directly through the company’s website instead of relying only on job boards like Indeed or Career.com.
 If you don’t receive a rejection, follow up and ask why you weren’t selected or how you can improve as a candidate.
 If you do get a rejection, ask to be considered for future openings.
-Ghost jobs and ageism exist, but taking these extra steps may help you reach the opportunities that are real.
+Ghost jobs and ageism exist, but taking these extra steps may help you reach the real opportunities.

 Like it.
 Pin it.